DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ...
 ```

-Using the same approach we can write `read`, `update`, `delete` functions, along with other utility functions we may need that directly
+Using the same approach we can write `read`, `update`, `delete` functions, along with all other functions we may need that directly
-manipulates application data.
+manipulate application data.

 The full code for the `localStorage` module is available at: